Tofacinix 11 mg (Tofacitinib)

-Recommended dose is Tofacitinib 5 mg once daily Potent CYP inducers (e.g.Rifampin): May result in loss of or reduced clinical response.
+The recommended dose is Tofacitinib 5 mg once daily Potent CYP inducers (e.g.Rifampin): This may result in loss of or reduced clinical response.

 Pregnancy & Lactation

-Pregnancy Category C. There are no adequate and well controlled studies in pregnant women.
+Pregnancy Category C. There are no adequate and well-controlled studies on pregnant women.
 Tofacitinib should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 It is not known whether Tofacitinib is excreted in human milk.
 Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from Tofacitinib, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug for the mother

-Serious Infections: Avoid use of Tofacitinib during an active serious infection, including localized infections.
+Serious Infections: Avoid the use of Tofacitinib during an active serious infection, including localized infections.

 Gastrointestinal Perforations: Use with caution in patients that may be at increased risk.